The system supported legal workflows tied to nearly 50% of organizational revenue, making errors or delays costly.

 2 Search & REMOVE

-Since Admins think in event counts, allowing admins to search for events they know are not moving forward and remove them from their list, they can easily ensure that they are on track.
+Since admins think in event counts, allowing them to search and remove events that are not moving forward helps them stay on track.

 3 Filter by event type